ronna-s/seria4r5/README.md

 [![Gem Version](https://badge.fury.io/rb/seria.svg)](http://badge.fury.io/rb/seria)

+## Why?
 I wrote this gem because I needed to be able to load my ARs with key-value attributes without running migrations, in a similar way to [dynamic_attributes](https://github.com/moiristo/dynamic_attributes) gem.
 But I also needed to be able to query the data, so storing it in a JSON wasn't a good enough solution.
+There were still mongodb documents, but I wanted to be able to run join queries, and exporting data to another database was an overkill.

 Seria lets you add completely dynamic data to your ARs.
 Seria doesn't store your hash data in a JSON, but in separate records making it queryable.